cmti95035/BigData/diabetic-retinopathy-detection/README.md

 ```bash
   ls train/*.jpeg test/*.jpeg | parallel ./preprocess.sh
 ```
-* Use the neural net toolkits and boosted regression model in Dato's GraphLab Create package to build the classifier and submission:
+* Use the neural net toolkits and boosted tree regression model in Dato's GraphLab Create package to build the classifier and submission:
 ```bash
   python submit.py
 ```